-- Another Harryhausen example: Evil Sorcerer Koura animates a statue of "Kali" (though it looks more like Shiva with breasts) to impress some natives and do battle with the heroes in The Golden Voyage of Sinbad.
-In a twist the statue turns out to contain a MacGuffin once broken.
+- Another Harryhausen example: Evil Sorcerer Koura animates the figurehead on Sinbad's ship.
+Later, he does the same thing to a statue of "Kali" (though it looks more like Shiva with breasts) to impress some natives and do battle with the heroes in The Golden Voyage of Sinbad.
+In a twist, the statue turns out to contain a MacGuffin once broken.

 - The plot of Conan the Destroyer was to resurrect one of these.
 It didn't go so well.

-- Hot Fuzz had an actual Living Statue — that is, a street performer in gold makeup — that was "terrorizing" the town (at least the Neighbourhood Watch thought so).
+- Hot Fuzz had an actual Living Statue — that is, a street performer in gold makeup — that was "terrorizing" the town (at least the Neighborhood Watch thought so).

 - The Night at the Museum has the mannequins of museum exhibits coming to life at night.
 The second film, Battle of the Smithsonian, includes animate versions of Rodin's The Thinker, a Jeff Koons balloon animal, and, yes, the Lincoln Memorial.